Reconstruction of Missing Data using Iterative Harmonic Expansion: Iterative harmonic expansion

 where

-and $S=1-W$.
-In what follows, we assume that fluctuations whose angular scales are larger than that of the masked region do not significantly correlate with fluctuations smaller than the masked region.
-In that case, the summation in Eq.~(\ref{eq:pseudo-wlm}) and Eq.~(\ref{eq:iteration2}) can be truncated at a certain multipole $i_{\rm max}$ as long as we concern large-angle fluctuations corresponding to multipoles $i\ll i_{\rm max}$.
-In what follows, we sum up $a_i$'s up to the multipole $i_{\rm imax}$, and we omit the summation symbol when no confusion arises.
+and $R=1-W$ (see also Fig. \ref{fig:diagram}).
+Note that the $n$--th iterated real space map contains information equivalent to that conveyed by the $(n-1)$--th harmonic coefficient.
+Therefore, we call the $\tilde{\delta}^{(N_{\rm I})}$ as the $N_{\rm I}$--th estimator together with $\tilde{a}_{i}^{(N_{\rm I}-1)}$.
+In the following, we assume that fluctuations whose angular scales are larger than that of the masked region are not significantly correlated with fluctuations smaller than the masked region.
+In that case, the summations in Eqs. (\ref{eq:pseudo-wlm}) and (\ref{eq:iteration2}) can be truncated at a certain multipole $i_{\rm max}$, which can be inferred from the size of the mask, as long as we concern large--angle fluctuations corresponding to multipoles $i_{\rm rec,max} \leq i_{\rm max}$.
+In the following, we sum the $a_i$'s up to the multipole $i_{\rm max}$, and we omit the summation symbol when no confusion arises.